kevinhillinger/OCPScale/docs/hybridcloud/identity/02-adconnect-features.md

 permalink: /azure/hybridcloud/identity/adconnect-features
 ---

-# Hybrid Identity Hands-On Lab

-## Pass Thru Authentication and High Availability
+# Pass Thru Authentication and High Availability

-### Complete this lab if time permits
+Complete this lab if time permits

 ## Before you Begin

 If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you are limited to a specific set of Microsoft Azure regions that you can use.
 Please use either the **East US, South Central US, West Europe, Southeast Asia, West US 2, or West Central US locations**.
 Otherwise you will receive an  error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.

-## Task 1: Enable the feature
+## 1. Enable the feature

 ### Enable Pass-through Authentication through Azure AD Connect